raj1401/raj1401.github.io/README.md

 Trained a Variational AutoEncoder on MIDI files of classical music by artists such as Beethoven to learn the latent representation of it, and generate new music as a directed random walk in the latent space.

 [Link to Repository](https://github.com/raj1401/Automatic-Music-Generation-VAE)

+### BS Thesis - Deducing Gene Regulatory Networks using Machine Learning
+Developed a deep learning framework that solves the inverse problem of constructing Gene Regulatory Networks (GRNs) from gene expression time-series data.
+The framework was developed so that it easily scales training over various nodes of a HPC cluster.
+It was validated over the toggle switch and toggle triad networks, which are considered to be fundamental network motifs.
+Further showed how such a framework can be used to refine results further using edge-deletion and retraining techniques.

 #### View all projects on [GitHub](https://github.com/raj1401?tab=repositories)